Win for Aboriginal Clothing Brands

-Laura Thompson co-founded Clothing the Gap, now Clothing the Gaps, with Sarah Sheridan after they worked together at the Victorian Aboriginal Health Services.
-It’s a social enterprise that has not only evolved into the largest Aboriginal owned and led clothing label, but has spearheaded campaigns to bring about important social change.
+Clothing the Gaps, co-founded by Laura Thompson, is a social enterprise that has not only evolved into the largest Aboriginal owned and led clothing label, but has spearheaded campaigns to bring about important social change.
+They have just scored a massive win to make the Aboriginal flag available for public use.

-The flag is still not free meaning Aboriginal people can not freely use their flag without asking for permission and paying a fee to non-indigenous people.
+Aboriginal people had been unable to freely use their flag without asking for permission and paying a fee to non-indigenous people.

 The AFL has been supportive of the Free the Flag campaign.
 How’d you get them behind it?